Market Analysis · Updated

 Digital Disruptors Reshaping the Market

-Technology-first entrants are forcing traditional brokers to modernize, while incumbents are acquiring digital capabilities.
+Technology-first entrants are forcing traditional brokers to modernize, while incumbents are acquiring digital capabilities rather than building them.

 PlayerModelKey InnovationStatus